 Bromelain is quantified in grams using gelatin digesting units (GDUs).
 Doses per serving range between 80 and 400 milligrams, two to three times daily.
 Your doctor may prescribe bromelain for administration with meals to aid in digestion or on an empty stomach to reduce inflammation.

 ◉ Enhancing digestion: Some people take bromelain to calm their stomachs and ease the pain of gut problems.
-Because it can reduce inflammation, some people use it as an extra medicine to help with gut problems that cause inflammation.
+Because it can reduce inflammation, some people use it as an extra medicine to help with gut problems that cause it.
 The NIH says there isn't enough proof that bromelain can help with digestion.
-Studies on animals show that bromelain can lessen the effects of bacteria like Escherichia coli and Vibrio cholera that affect the gut.
+Studies on animals indicate that bromelain can lessen the effects of bacteria like Escherichia coli and Vibrio cholera that affect the gut.
 Both of these are common things that cause diarrhea.

 ◉ Weight loss: Some companies that make supplements sell bromelain as a way to help people lose weight.
 They say that the enzymes in bromelain can help the body break down fats more quickly.
 But there isn't much evidence that bromelain can help someone lose weight.

 ◉ Anti-inflammatory effects: Bromelain may be able to reduce congestion in other parts of the body as well as the nose when you have sinusitis.
 According to a 2016 review of studies, studies on cell and animal models have shown that bromelain can reduce some chemicals linked to cancer inflammation and tumor growth.
 Bromelain may also help a healthy immune system release chemicals that fight inflammation by stimulating the immune system.
-The study also says that bromelain can lower transforming growth factor beta, which is a substance linked to inflammation in rheumatoid arthritis and osteomyelofibrosis.
+The study also says that bromelain can reduce transforming growth factor beta, a substance connected to inflammation in rheumatoid arthritis and osteomyelofibrosis.
 Scientists did many of these tests on mice or in a lab with cells, so they don't yet know what effects bromelain has on people.

-Buy Bromelain Powder from the health food store in the USA, Alive Herbals.
+Buy bromelain powder from the health food store in the USA, Alive Herbals.

 Product Name | Bromelain Powder. |